cloudflare/cloudflare-docs/content/waf/reference/legacy/old-waf-managed-rules/_index.md

 - **Interactive Challenge**: The visitor receives a challenge page that requires interaction.
 - **Simulate**: The request is allowed through but is logged in the [**Activity log**](/waf/analytics/security-events/paid-plans/#activity-log).

-Cloudflare’s [WAF changelog](/waf/change-log/) allows customers to monitor ongoing changes to the Cloudflare Managed Ruleset.
+Cloudflare's [WAF changelog](/waf/change-log/) allows customers to monitor ongoing changes to the Cloudflare Managed Ruleset.

 ___